 A director’s cut of the pilot PSA was produced for distribution online and in social media:

 In the creative process, final versions of the story board and script are created prior to the pieces above, with sometimes significant editorial and creative changes at and between stages.
 There are, for example differences in the call to action between the earlier, director’s cut and the later, shorter version edited for broadcast television.
-The final draft of our script for the proof of concept PSA exhibits some key differences as does the final draft of the story board for the proof of concept PSA.

 We the People PSA Project leadership has included: